arcnmx/nvoclock/README.md

 - `-g 0` flag can be used to filter results and operations to a specific GPU
 - `-O json` prints out information in JSON format to be parsed or handled by automated scripts.
+- `set RUST_LOG=trace` to get excessive debugging information.
+You'll probably want to use `nvoclock info 2> nvolog.txt` to save to a file for later interpretation.

 ## Future Items